 - In a large mixing bowl, combine eggs, broth, poultry seasoning, and pepper.
 Blend well.
 Stir in cooked sausage and sautéed vegetables.
 Using a wooden or silicone mixing spoon, gently fold in crumbled cornbread.
 Spread cornbread dressing in prepared baking dish.

-- Cover pan with foil and bake at 400ºF for 25 – 30 minutes, then remove foil and bake for an additional 10 minutes.
+- Cover pan with foil and bake at 400ºF for 25 – 30 minutes, then remove aluminum foil and bake for an additional 10 minutes until golden brown.

 - Serve while warm.